JPS Staff

 bschwartz@jps.org

-Rabbi Schwartz' textbook, Jewish Heroes, Jewish Values (1996) has been used in over 300 religious schools nationwide.
+Rabbi Schwartz's textbook, Jewish Heroes, Jewish Values (1996) has been used in over 300 religious schools nationwide.
 Judaism's Great Debates (JPS, 2012) is available in both adult and youth editions.
 His other works include Path of the Prophets: The Ethics-Driven Life (JPS, 2018) and Adam's Animals (2017), a PJ Library book selection.
 Most recently he is the author of Open Judaism: A Guide for Believers, Atheists, and Agnostics (JPS, 2023).
 Rabbi Schwartz's blog exploring Open Judaism can be found here.